Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Evaluation

 \subsection{Comparison to other compilers}

-We benchmark our compiler against built-in Pytket routines, using its \texttt{FullPeepholeOptimise} pass, which is a combination of Pytket's \texttt{CliffordSimp}, \texttt{RemoveRedundancies}, \texttt{CommuteThroughMultis}, \texttt{KAKDecomposition} and \texttt{EulerAngleReduction} passes.
-Then, the circuits are rebased to $\left\{ \gate{Rx}, \gate{Rz}, \gate{ZZ} \right\}$ using Pytket's \texttt{RebaseCustom} pass with the \gate{TK1} decomposition from \eqref{eq-tk1-decomp} and the \gate{CNOT} decomposition from \eqref{eq-CNOT-decomp}.
-After rebasing, the repeated removal and commutation of gates based on Pytket's built-in procedures from \autoref{subsec-repeated-removing-and-commutation_of_gates} is applied.
-As Pytket does not allow to restrict the gates of the native gate set to certain angles, it cannot directly transform the gates to the restricted native gate set $\mathcal{N}$.
-To render the gate counts to be comparable, the transformation from \autoref{subsec-transformation-to-native-gate-set} is applied to the circuit.
+We benchmarked our compiler against built-in Pytket passes, first using its \texttt{FullPeepholeOptimise} pass.
+Then we rebased the circuits to $\left\{ \gate{Rx}, \gate{Rz}, \gate{ZZ} \right\}$ using Pytket's \texttt{RebaseCustom} pass with the \gate{TK1} decomposition in \eqref{eq-tk1-decomp} and the \gate{CNOT} decomposition in \eqref{eq-CNOT-decomp}.
+There are exceptions for the circuits \emph{graycode6\_47}, \emph{ex1\_226}, and \emph{xor5\_254}, as well as all QAOA circuits and Sycamore circuits with nine and more qubits, which we rebased to $\left\{ \gate{Rx}, \gate{Ry}, \gate{Rz}, \gate{ZZ} \right\}$ because Pytket calculated significantly better results for these circuits with \gate{Ry} gate than without \gate{Ry} gate.
+After rebasing, we applied the repeated removal and commutation of gates based on Pytket's built-in procedures from \autoref{subsec-repeated-removing-and-commutation-of-gates}.
+Since Pytket does not allow the gates of the native gate set to be constrained to certain angles, it cannot directly transform the gates to our trapped-ion native gate set $\mathcal{N}$.
+To make the gate counts comparable, we applied the transformation from \autoref{subsec-transformation-to-native-gate-set} to the circuits.

-For the Qiskit compilation, first the \gate{ZZ} decomposition given in \eqref{eq-ZZ-decomp} and \eqref{eq-ZZ-decomp-pi-3pihalf} is applied to $C$ since Qiskit cannot transform \gate{ZZ} gates with $\theta \neq \tfrac{\pi}{2}$ already in $C$ to \gate{ZZ} gates with $\theta = \tfrac{\pi}{2}$ and a set of single qubit gates.
-Afterwards, Qiskit's \texttt{BasisTranslator} pass is applied with the target basis $\left\{ \gate{Rx}, \gate{Ry}, \gate{Rz}, \gate{ZZ} \right\}$.
-After rebasing, the \texttt{transpile} function of the Qiskit compiler module is executed with optimization level 3.
-Like Pytket, Qiskit cannot transform the gates to the restricted native gate set $\mathcal{N}$, such that we employ \autoref{subsec-transformation-to-native-gate-set} to obtain comparable gate counts.
+For the Qiskit compilation, we first applied the \gate{ZZ} decomposition given in \eqref{eq-ZZ-decomp} and \eqref{eq-ZZ-decomp-pi-3pihalf} to the circuits, because Qiskit cannot transform \gate{ZZ} gates with $\theta \neq \tfrac{\pi}{2}$ already in the circuits into \gate{ZZ} gates with $\theta = \tfrac{\pi}{2}$ and a set of single-qubit gates.
+Afterwards, we applied Qiskit's \texttt{BasisTranslator} pass with the target basis $\left\{ \gate{Rx}, \gate{Ry}, \gate{Rz}, \gate{ZZ} \right\}$.
+The only exceptions are the circuits \emph{graycode6\_47}, \emph{ex1\_226}, and \emph{xor5\_254}, for which the \gate{Ry} gate was removed from the target basis because Qiskit calculated better results for these circuits without \gate{Ry} gate than with \gate{Ry} gate.
+After rebasing, we executed the \texttt{transpile} function of the Qiskit compiler module with optimization level three.
+Like Pytket, Qiskit cannot transform the gates to our trapped-ion native gate set $\mathcal{N}$, so we used \autoref{subsec-transformation-to-native-gate-set} to get comparable gate counts.